Lawyers for People Injured in Hydroplane Car Accidents in Chicago, Illinois

-Hydroplaning can occur due to the build-up of water on the front of car tires.
+Hydroplaning can occur due to the build-up of water on the front of a vehicle's tires.
 As a driver accelerates over 35 miles per hour, hydroplaning can cause the tires to move faster.
-A driver may lose control of the vehicle and be involved in a serious accident as a result of hydroplaning.
-A driver may lose control over functions like accelerating, steering and braking.
-A car may move at faster speeds or drift while it is in the midst of hydroplaning.
+The result of hydroplaning can cause the driver to lose control of vehicle functions like accelerating, steering and braking and be involved in a serious accident.
+The vehicle may move at faster speeds or drift out of the lane while it is in the midst of hydroplaning.

 Hydroplaning can raise issues of liability when it results in auto accidents.
 A driver may assert that tires were defectively designed to allow the build-up of water, while a victim may assert that a driver was negligent in driving a car.
 Because hydroplaning cases are often complex, having legal help can take the stress off of your shoulders.

-The National Highway Traffic Safety Administration frequently publishes reports assessing the ways in which drivers can maintain their tire systems.
-It is important for drivers to perform regular maintenance checks on their tires to prevent under-inflation and other circumstances that can lead to hydroplaning.
+The National Highway Traffic Safety Administration (NHTSA) frequently publishes reports assessing the ways drivers can maintain their tire systems.
+It is important for motorists to perform regular maintenance checks on their tires to prevent under-inflation and other circumstances that can lead to hydroplaning.

-Another factor that can lead to hydroplaning is cruise control.
+Cruise control is another factor that can lead to hydroplaning.
 If you have a cruise control function in your car, then you should be sure to only use the feature during the right weather conditions.
-It is important to avoid using cruise control on wet roads, because vehicles are at a greater risk for skidding on these conditions.
+It is important to avoid using cruise control on wet roads, because vehicles are at a greater risk for skidding under inclement weather conditions.

 Here are some of the other steps that drivers can take to prevent hydroplaning accidents:

 - Avoid driving on wet puddles

 - Refrain from using cruise control in stormy weather or in areas where water has accumulated